 Evidence gap

-Unknowns are written as proof requests instead of vague concern or pressure language.
+Unknowns are written as proof requests instead of vague concern, pressure language, or scanner-only closure.

 Review trigger